 Hours of work are usually 9 – 6 or later on some days.
 A six-day week is common, working Saturdays and often Sundays.
 Each session with a client lasts between one and three hours depending on the job in hand.
 Due to the permanent nature of tattoos, a single session requires intense concentration so the job can be mentally tiring.

 The artistic nature of the job, the variety of people that one comes into contact with and the constant challenge of creation make being a tattoo artist a rewarding job.

 However, hours are long and mistakes are out of the question, so it is a demanding job and by no means an easy career path.

 Most tattoo artists are male but with an increasing number of women sporting tattoos and becoming interested in them, this is changing.

 To gain a position as an apprentice, a potential employer will want to see evidence of creative ability.
-Be prepared to present a portfolio of your artwork and make it as rich and varied as you can.
+Be prepared to present a portfolio (similar to a graphic design portfolio or a digital marketing portfolio) of your artwork and make it as rich and varied as you can.

 Tattoo studios employ tattoo artists.
 Sometimes these shops offer other services such as body piercing.
 Check on the Internet for studios in your area.

 With experience a tattoo artist may build up a private client base and work in clients’ own homes.

 Tomik Koziel, 29 years old is a Tattoo artist working in central London.